The Science (& Fiction) of Star Wars: Part 1

 Twin Suns on Tatooine

 In Star Wars, Luke Skywalker lived his youth on the desert planet of Tatooine.
 In a very iconic but somber scene, Luke longingly looks out at the striking view of two setting suns as he dreams of a life beyond his humble moisture farm.
 Seeing two suns definitely gives Tatooine the feel of an alien world in a far, far away galaxy.
 But in the real cosmos, binary star systems are quite common.
-Stellar surveys of our local region of the Milky Way suggest that at least half of the stars around us have one or more gravitationally-bound companion stars.
+Stellar surveys of our local region of the Milky Way suggest that at least half of the stars around us have one or more gravitationally bound companion stars.
 Exoplanets orbiting binary stars are also quite common.
 About half of all exoplanets we’ve discovered have more than one parent star.

-So can a planet really have twin suns?
+So, can a planet really have twin suns?
 We know they can.
 Can it be habitable?
 Well… maybe?

 This is all theoretical as we only know of life existing on one planet orbiting a single star.
 The most crucial thing would be whether the planet has a stable orbit within the habitable zone.
 Where this zone lies depends on the masses, sizes and separation between the two stars which can vary quite a bit from system to system.
 If the stars are sufficiently distant, a planet could orbit one or the other.
 If the stars are sufficiently close, a planet might be able to orbit them both as a pair.
-While the former is much more probably, Tatooine is the latter: twin Sun-like stars of similar size orbit closely around a common center of gravity with Tatooine orbiting around them both.
+While the former is much more probable, Tatooine is the latter: twin Sun-like stars of similar size orbit closely around a common center of gravity with Tatooine orbiting around them both.
 This is known as a circumbinary orbit and we have discovered real exoplanets with this configuration, though they’ve all been gas giants.
 The first of these was Kepler-16b.

 Life would have many challenges to overcome on a circumbinary planet.
 The ever-changing distance of the two stars as they circle each other could cause significant fluctuations in the amount of light and heat received by the planet.
 This can make the climate too unstable for lifeforms to adapt.
 Wavering tidal forces could induce internal heating of the planet which could help maintain habitability but too much could cause catastrophic volcanic eruptions and earthquakes.